ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 1.9 Live Statistics
 ^^^^^^^^^^^^^^^^^^^

+Artemis can collect live statistics about the student behaviour during the exam.
-For more details, please visit the :doc:`./live_statistics` page.
+For more details, please visit the :ref:`live statistics <live_statistics>` page.

 .. _exam_conduction: